The KH2 software is PC compatible (except for Windows 10 S for which it is not compatible).

-The NEW POWERbreathe KH2 includes several innovative features including MIP and PIF test facility, allowing practitioners to collect patients training data via the portable hand held KH2 device.
+The POWERbreathe KH2 includes several innovative features including MIP and PIF test facility, allowing practitioners to collect patients training data via the portable hand held KH2 device.
 The advanced KH2 model allows the results to be viewed in real-time using the revolutionary Breathe-Link Medic software.
 With the development of POWERbreathe’s advanced electronically controlled valve, average load, power and inhaled volume can be viewed instantly.

 MIP Test with Breathe-Link Medic Software